 The reputation merchants sell a bunch of goodies, the most notables ones being materals required for Strikeforce and Nightforge PvP gear.
 This allows you to obtain your PvP gear even faster than ever before.

 Note: Considering the amount of dailies that can be done is very limited (20 for Elites, 10 for non-Elites), the factions you should mainly be focusing on are Agnitor, Bellicarium, Invalesco, Jax Trust and Unified Theory Institute.
 Alliance dailies do not count toward the daily limit, and can be viewed in a separate tab (Alliance Quests).

-Steadfast - Obtainable as a drop from Wonderholme Normal Mode, and is also obtainable from Zenith boxes, or you can trade Molten Tokens in for them as well.
+Steadfast - Obtainable as a drop from Wonderholme Normal Mode and is also obtainable from Zenith boxes, or you can trade Molten Tokens for them as well (or Cyasma tokens at Valsekyr Hunt).
 They have much higher base stats than previous gear, but less bonus stats.
 It has a high chance to masterwork, unlike most gear in the game.